oist/optinist/docs/tutorials.md

 <img width="100px" src="./_static/tutorials/fig24_selectitem.png" alt="Whole" />
 </p>

 In the same plotting box, select cell_roi from the Select Roi pull-downs.
 Both Suite2P and CaImAn include the process to drop the extracted ROIs that do not meet the criteria.
-In OptiNiSt, the cell ID is given to all the ROIs.
+In studio, the cell ID is given to all the ROIs.
 Cell_roi is the ROIs that passed the criteria.

 <br>
 <p align="left">